lumeland/blog/posts/vento-2.md

 some errors so it's not possible to provide detailed info in some cases.
 There may be also some differences between browsers.

 I hope to improve this in next versions.
+PR are very appreciated!

 ### Removed sync mode

 Vento is **async** by default, it's one of its main selling points.
-There was also the function `runStringSync` to run arbitrary strings in a synchronous context though.
+In Vento 1 there was also the function `runStringSync` to run arbitrary strings in a synchronous context.
 For example:
 `env.runStringSync("Hello {{ name }}", { name: "World"})`.

 This mode was originally created because Lume needed it.
 However, the